 Photography Sponsor: Deanna Hand

 SkillsUSA is a partnership of students, teachers and industry representatives working together to ensure America has a skilled work force.
 It helps each student excel.
 SkillsUSA is a national nonprofit organization serving teachers and high school and college students who are preparing for careers in trade, technical and skilled service occupations, including health occupations.
-Lakeview Centennial offers students the opportunity to compete in SkillsUSA in the following classes: Criminal Justice and Television Production.
-Other students may join according to their particular classes and schedule.
+Lakeview Centennial offers students the opportunity to compete in SkillsUSA in the following classes: Criminal Justice, Photography and Television Production.
+Students may join according to their particular classes and schedule.

 Elections for Student Council officers shall be held during the window from April 1 through April 15.
 Any person wishing to run for any position in Student Council must obtain a petition for candidacy from the sponsor and meet the said point requirements.
 Final election of Student Council Officers is left to the discretion of the sponsor and Principal.
 Finally, all Student Council Officers must be enrolled in the class period designated for officers unless otherwise approved by the sponsor.